SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 blocks of code that can be called later.
-The code in a closure has access to things like variables and functions that were available in the scope where the closure was created, even if the closure is in a different scope when it is executed --- you saw an example of this already with nested functions.
+The code in a closure has access to things like variables and functions that were available in the scope where the closure was created, even if the closure is in a different scope when it's executed --- you saw an example of this already with nested functions.
 You can write a closure without a name by surrounding code with braces (``{}``).